ashleyjr/TempThrowie/README.md

       - Has a baud rate of 115200
       - Transmits 1 start bit
-      - Trasnmits 8 bit data frame most significant bit first
+      - Transmits 8 bit data frame most significant bit first

-   - All data is contained within a single SQLite database

-      - The database is named **throwie.db**

    - There are two scripts running on the computer

-      - The *Logging Script* is continuously running and writea to the database
+      - The *Logging Script* is continuously running and writing data
-      - The *Analysis Script* may be envoked at anytime and reada the database
+      - The *Analysis Script* may be envoked at anytime and reads the data

 #### Logging Script

    - The script is called *base.py*